rafaelsampaio/cicd-demo/README-azure.md

 - [OWASP Juice Shop](https://hub.docker.com/r/bkimminich/juice-shop/)
 - [Elastic Stack](https://hub.docker.com/r/sebp/elk/)

-## Demo setup
+## Prepare the demo

 It's highly recommended to use WSL in Windows or a Linux Virtual Machine in MacOS.
 All steps belows are for Linux, if you are using a different OS, make sure that **you** change all commands as needed.

 1. Install all required tools and set your own variable set

-   Don't forget to update the **_PREFIX_** to an unique name, preferably your username, that you can identify later, it will also be your namespace.
+   Don't forget to update the ***PREFIX*** to an unique name, preferably your username (alphanumeric only), that you can identify later, it will also be your namespace.

    Install these tools using your preferred way (brew, apt, manually, ...):

-   - docker (must be running during the demo)
+   - docker (must be running to prepare the demo)
    - git
    - helm
    - jq